gtresquire/berkeleyfamilyfriendly/README.md

 Show a demo of searching for a drive thru search on google maps.

 When I search for drive thru food or drive thru coffee many business chains are tagged even when they are not a drive thru location.
 Wouldn’t it be nice to have an accurate filter?
 This is where ParentMaps comes in.
-What other features to parents care about?
+What other features do parents care about?
 Opening story about a cafe here in Berkeley with the filthy bathroom and no baby changer.
 I am on a road trip with 3 gas stations to choose from so I pick the biggest cleanest looking one expecting a nice bathroom with a changer.
 Wouldn’t it be nice know where to go before parking and getting the little ones out of the carseats?
 Parent maps is here to help.
 Reviews and information parents with young families need, without the rest.
 User verified, user populated data.

 Wassim: -General user demo.
 Discussion ui/ux design, how layout supports functionality and purpose of the site.